 Senate Bill No. 670 amends existing laws regarding the renewal of licenses for health care providers in Oklahoma, specifically targeting physicians, physician assistants, and advanced practice registered nurses.
-The bill mandates that licensees must complete specific continuing medical education (CME) requirements, including at least one hour of education in pain management or opioid use/addiction, and one hour in integrated behavioral health care each year prior to license renewal.
-Additionally, the bill introduces a requirement for physicians and physician assistants to provide a validated mental health screening instrument to patients during routine primary care visits, with the State Board of Medical Licensure and Supervision responsible for developing the necessary rules and educational materials.
+The bill mandates that licensees must demonstrate their continuing qualifications to practice medicine and surgery annually, including reporting any disciplinary actions, adverse judgments, or issues related to substance abuse or mental health.
+Notably, the bill introduces new continuing education requirements, stipulating that licensees must complete at least one hour of education in pain management or opioid use, as well as one hour in integrated behavioral health care each year prior to license renewal.

 Statutes affected: Introduced: 59-567.5a